trackmania-rl/tmrl/README.md

 ### Full environment:
 This version of the environment features full screenshots to be processed with, e.g., a CNN.
-In addition, this version features the speed, gear and RPM (that human players can see or hear).
+In addition, this version features the speed, gear and RPM.
 This works on any track, using any (sensible) camera configuration.

 ```json5
 {
   "ENV": {